 - Preservation of working capital.
 You won’t have to tie up huge sums in long-term financing arrangements, and you won’t have to worry about updating or replacing expensive, specialized equipment or systems.

 - Rapid scalability.
 You can expand into a new market in weeks versus months or more than a year if you decided to expand on your own.

 - Variable pricing.
 A 3PL only charges you for the space and services you actually use, so your logistics costs parallel your revenue stream.
 If your business experiences a growth spurt or seasonal increase in volume, you won’t have to scramble to add space or personnel.
 Conversely, in a slower economy, you’re not locked into paying fixed costs for space, equipment and labor that you aren’t fully utilizing.

-- Better shipping and transport rates.
+- Reduced parcel shipping rates.
 A 3PL has the volume and experience to negotiate the best discounts and pick-up times with all of the top carriers and transporters.

 - Technology and experience.
 Companies working with a 3PL can benefit from the 3PL's experience and the access they have to the latest technologies.